 Entrance to the temple is free and it is accessible by taxi, scooter, or on foot.
 The latter is the most challenging route: at 4.8 miles, the trail takes just under three hours and is a bit of a challenge!
 Climb the 94 steps to reach the Big Buddha statue and take in the panoramic city views.

 Like all other temples in Phuket, we recommend covering shoulders and wearing longer shorts and skirts.
 Sarongs are available to borrow here, too.
+You can learn more with our guide to Visiting the Big Buddha in Phuket.

 Wat Phra Thong

-Before we introduce our following recommendation for the best places to visit in Phuket, the Thai word for temple is ‘wat’ – which you’ll be seeing a lot on your travels!
+Before we introduce our following recommendation for the best places to visit in Phuket, the Thai word for temple is ‘wat’ – which you’ll be seeing a lot of on your travels!

 Wat Phra Thong is an ornate temple that is famous for its unusual Buddha statue.
 Both locals and tourists come to pray and visit the golden statue, whose upper half emerges from the ground.

-Many have tried to dig it up but none have succeeded.
+Many have tried to dig it up, but none have succeeded.
 The Thai legend suggests that when the Burmese invaded in 1785, a swarm of hornets descended on them each time they tried to remove the statue!
 Its unique origins make Wat Phra Thong a must-see temple.

 Wat Phranang Sang

 This is another dazzling temple with mythical origins.
 Read more about the Phra Nang Lewd Khao (“a lady with white blood”) to discover the story behind this magical temple that is thought to be hundreds of years old.
+Enshrined in the chapel at Wat Phranang Sang are three of the oldest Buddha statues in the world, nicknamed the Three Kings.

 The Phuket Elephant Nature Reserve is just 15 minutes south of the temple by car, so why not visit us after you’ve experienced the glimmering gold-plated glory of Wat Phranang Sang?
 Our Half-day Elephant Adventure in Phuket is a perfect way to end a magical day.